artaxYoyae/bitcore-lib-artax/docs/govobject/govobject.md

 ####  `fromString`
 Allow to create a govObj from an hex string
 ####  `checkedSerialize`
-Return an hexa string that can be used in dashd CLI
+Return an hexa string that can be used in artaxd CLI
 ####  `serialize`
 Return an hexa string
 ####  `inspect`